781.281.8078

 Did you know that Immaculate Homecare Services Diabetes Management Program is designed to help you with the following in the comfort of your home?

-• Lifestyle management through meal planning and preparation (with the option to involve your physician or nutritionist).
+Engaging in lifestyle management through meal planning and preparation (with the option to involve your physician or nutritionist).

-• Ensuring you attend preventative screenings.
+Ensuring attendance at preventative screenings.

 Book A Free Consultation and Home Assessment